torch_geometric.data

 The name of the files in the

-folder that must be present in order to skip downloading.
+self.raw_dirfolder that must be present in order to skip downloading.

 - property processed_file_names: Union[str, List[str], Tuple]